-8. Is there a particular exchange rate required to be used for turnover thresholds and asset values?
+8. Is there a particular exchange rate required to be used to convert turnover and asset values?

 For converting the annual turnover of an undertaking in foreign currency to TL, average buying rate of exchange of the Central Bank of Turkey for the financial year the turnover is generated is taken into consideration as the rate of exchange.